Sri Circle Maramma Temple

 • Attracting a diverse range of devotees, including both locals and tourists, many people visit the temple to offer prayers, seek blessings, and make offerings to the goddess.

-• This temple is famous among the new car buyers.
-The priests here perform special pooja for the new cars called Ayudha Pooja.
-I got the blessings for my new car too from Maramma, deity of Circle Maramma Temple.
+• This temple is famous among new car buyers.
+The priests here perform a special pooja for the newly purchased cars called Ayudha Pooja.
+I got the blessings for my new car, too, from Maramma, the deity of Circle Maramma Temple.

 Ayudha Pooja at Circle Maramma Temple